Raytheon 704: Hardware design

 The central processing unit (CPU) used 16-bit words, although it also included instructions that worked on 8-bit data, useful for working with ASCII text.
 Math was performed in parallel and used two's complement number format.
 Memory addresses were only 15-bits, allowing a maximum of 32 kilowords (64 kbytes) of directly addressable main memory.

 A showcase feature was the external input/output system, handled using a separate 16-bit wide "data input/output bus", or DIO, with up to 16 devices on two physical ports.
 These were connected together with custom DIO cables, daisy chained up to 50 feet in total.
 By using both ports on separate 50-foot chains and placing the CPU in the center, the total distance could be up to 100 feet.
-The end of every DIO bus had to have an electrical terminator, even if it was unused.
+The end of every DIO bus had to have an electrical terminator, even on the computer ports if they were unused.

 The basic unit included 4 kilowords of 18-bit memory, and a DIO controller for an ASCII terminal, normally the Teletype Model 33 or 35.
 This left four free card slots, and at launch, Raytheon offered a variety of plug-in expansions.
 These included 4 kilowords core memory modules, with enough room in the case for a total of four modules for a total of 16 kilowords.

 The purpose of the 18-bit memory was to allow the use of an optional parity check module, which offloaded this task from the CPU.
 Two bits were used to store separate parity bits for the two bytes of data in each word.
 In the event an error was found, the processor was halted and a lamp illuminated on the front panel.